bratikov/percona-everest-php-client/docs/Api/DatabaseClusterApi.md

 getDatabaseCluster($namespace, $name): \Everest\Model\DatabaseCluster
 ```

-Get the specified database cluster
+Get database cluster

-Get the specified database cluster
+This API gets the database cluster specified by the `name` and `namespace`.

 ### Example